athomasq/athomasq.github.io/essays/steve.md

 **Stephen:**  He does?

 **STEVE:**  Yes, and I know what you're thinking.
 You're thinking I just want to invest in him because his name is Steve.
 Come on!
 Give me a little more credit than that.
 I'm not that superficial.
 When I say he reminds me of myself, I mean in terms of confidence, and charisma, and ambition.
 That's the stuff that matters.
 Not a little thing like his name.
-I'm smarter than that.

 **Stephen:**  I think I understand.
 But surely it's easier for you and me to appreciate charisma in somebody named Steve.